largestgithubuseronearth/addwater/README.md

 * Where does $FLATPAK_DEST go to?

 <!-- TODO build preferences window for advanced users -->
-* Allow user-specified path for Firefox
-* Allow user to remove the theme from all profiles inside their firefox directory
+* Allow to choose a specific path from the list of commons ones, or auto to let me figure it out

 <!-- TODO write .desktop file -->
 <!-- TODO Write docstrings for the classes and methods -->